 Students who need extra support in this area join our Bilingual and multilingual learners (BMLs) program at the Primary / Elementary levels, and our English as an Additional Language (EAL) program in Middle/High.

 This assessment will place the student on a scale of Level 1 (Beginner) to Level 6 (Fluent).
 Minimum English language proficiency levels are required for some grades:

-- Nursery to Grade 5 – No minimum level required
+- Nursery to Grade 4 – no minimal overall level required

 - Grade 6 & 7- minimum overall Level 3.6